JaneConan/gaussdb-dotnet/src/GaussDB/README.md

-GaussDB is the open source .NET data provider for PostgreSQL.
-It allows you to connect and interact with PostgreSQL server using .NET.
+GaussDB is the open source .NET data provider for GaussDB/OpenGauss.
+It allows you to connect and interact with GaussDB/OpenGauss server using .NET.

 ## Quickstart